wnfs-wg/nest/packages/nest/readme.md

 const contents = await fs.read(Path.file('private', 'file'), 'utf8')
 ```

-Scenario 2:
+Scenario 2:<br />
 🛰️ Listen to commit and/or publish events.

-_A commit is a (optionally verified) modification to the file system,
+_A commit is a (optionally verified) modification to the file system,<br />
 and publishes are the debounced events resulting from the commits._

-This will allow us the store the latest state of our file system,
+This will allow us the store the latest state of our file system,<br />
 for this we need what we call the data root.
-This is the top-level CID
+This is the top-level CID<br />
 of our root tree, the pointer to our file system.

 ```ts